RAHB-REALTORS-Association/datafields/README.md

-# RAHB Bridge Data Fields
+# RAHB Data Fields

-## Overview
+<h2 align="center"><a href="https://rahb-realtors-association.github.io/datafields/">Viewer 🔎</a></h2>

-This repository hosts a simple web-based viewer for exploring CSV files that contain various fields available in the RAHB (REALTORS® Association of Hamilton-Burlington) Bridge Data Feed.
+This repository hosts a simple web-based viewer for exploring CSV files that contain various fields available in the RAHB ([REALTORS® Association of Hamilton-Burlington](https://www.rahb.ca)) [Bridge Data](https://bridgedataoutput.com) feeds.
 The viewer allows you to select different CSV files from a dropdown list, search through the table of data fields, and download the current CSV file for offline use.

 ## Features